LearnWeb3DAO/Layer2/README.md

 [Arbitrum](https://offchainlabs.com/) is an optimistic rollup solution for general purpose smart contracts on Ethereum.
 It is EVM-compatible, and developers can easily port their existing Solidity code to Arbitrum.

 #### Optimism
 [Optimism](https://www.optimism.io/) is also an optimistic rollup solution for general purpose smart contracts on Ethereum.
-It is also EVM-compatible, and develoeprs can port their existing Solidity code to Optimism.
+It is also EVM-compatible, and developers can port their existing Solidity code to Optimism.

 Arbitrum and Optimism differ in some low-level nitty-gritty technical details, but on the surface, they both operate within the same category.

 #### zkSync
 [zkSync](https://zksync.io/) is a ZK-Rollup solution for Ethereum.
-Since generalized ZK-Rollups are *extremely* hard, currently zkSync supports ETH and ERC20 token transfers, NFTs, atomic swaps, and orderbook based DEX's.
+Since generalized ZK-Rollups are *extremely* hard, zkSync currently supports ETH and ERC20 token transfers, NFTs, atomic swaps, orderbook based DEX's, and many more...

-and many more...
-This is not an exhaustive list, and there are many more Layer 2 solutions out there competing for attention and market share, differing in technical details on low-level implementations.
+This is not an exhaustive list.
+There are many more Layer 2 solutions out there competing for attention and market share, differing in technical details on low-level implementations.
 You can probably find hundreds if you look online.

 ### Recommended Watch